 3 imported COVID-19 cases reported in Shanghai

-The first patient, a Russian, and the second patient, a Chinese working in Russia, took the same flight and arrived at the Shanghai Pudong International Airport on December 11.
+The first patient is a Chinese working in Russia who arrived at the Shanghai Pudong International Airport on December 11.

+The second patient is a Chinese studying in the United Kingdom who arrived at the Shanghai airport on December 12.

-The third patient is a Chinese visiting relatives in Japan who arrived at the Shanghai airport on December 13.
+The third patient is a Chinese studying in the United Kingdom who arrived at the Shanghai airport on December 14.

 Two imported suspected cases are undergoing test.